Robrowno/rally-blog/README.md

 - Ian Meigh: Helped me to understand why there were url issues in my urls.py file in my rallyApp, and different ways I could go about resolving the issue.

 - Abubakar Shafique: Abubakar has been an incredible teacher of Django concepts to me.
-Through his lessons, I have picked up a much better confidence using the Django framework, and when I'm stuck he always sends me resources to look at that could help with a particular issue I'm stuck on.
+Through his lessons, I have picked up a much better confidence using the Django framework, and when I'm stuck he always sends me resources to look at online that could help with a particular issue I'm stuck on, which has helped me nine times out of ten when trying to solve a problem.
+Abubakar also introduced me to the SendGrid API for handling emails and resetting passwords, and taught me how to use it in conjunction with a project.
+Without Django lessons with Abubakar, I simply would not have progressed and developed as well as I have.

+- C.I Tutor support, for their guidance in resolving bugs in development.
+I'd particularly like to extend my thanks to Ed from Tutor support for his kindness and patience!

 ---
 ## Final Thoughts: